samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 *Punish Evildoers at Any Cost*

 The Oath of Vengeance is a solemn commitment to punish those who have committed grievously evil acts.
-When evil armies slaughter helpless villagers, when a tyrant defies the will of the gods, when a thieves’ guild grows too violent, when a dragon rampages through the countryside—at times like these, paladins arise and swear an Oath of Vengeance to set right what has gone wrong.
+When evil armies slaughter helpless villagers, when a tyrant defies the will of the gods, when a thieves' guild grows too violent, when a dragon rampages through the countryside—at times like these, paladins arise and swear an Oath of Vengeance to set right what has gone wrong.

 These paladins share the following tenets: